akrzemi1/__sandbox__/outcome_intro2.md

   -> outcome::expected<int>                          // returns either an int or std::error_code

 // We will be using the following types and functions in implementation.
 They also signal failures
-// by a 'combined' return type: outcome::expected<T>
+// by a 'combined' return type: outcome::expected<T>.

 struct Handle; // A RAII-like file handle struct Buffer; // Represents chunk of read data